The emperor Caligula (37-41 CE) has gone down as one of Rome’s worst.

 Such was Caligula’s hatred for the Senate that he joked about making his horse a consul (Rome’s most senior office) rather than offer the role to one of them.

 Suffice to say Caligula didn’t last long.
-Just four years into his reign, at the age of just 29, Rome’s third emperor was hacked to pieces on his way out the theatre.
+Just four years into his reign, at the age of just 29, Rome’s third emperor was hacked to pieces on his way out of the theatre.
 Assassinated by disgruntled senators under the leadership of the Praetorian Prefect.

 All bore personal grievances against him, not least the Praetorian Prefect’s, Cassius Chaerea.
 (Though being mocked for his apparent effeminacy might render assassination a slight overreaction)!